 Resilience, Recovery, and Rebirth: Sustaining Hope in Trying Times

 Resilience, Recovery, and Rebirth is a documentary about Fluvanna County’s African American history.
-Regular Juneteenth performers Odyssey of Soul teamed up with the Fluvanna County Arts Council and NAACP to a create a film that combines musical performances and interviews with community members and historians.
+Regular Juneteenth performers Odyssey of Soul teamed up with the Fluvanna County Arts Council and NAACP to create a film that combines musical performances and interviews with community members and historians.
 Details about the livestream of the film and virtual Q&A coming soon!

 The Mere Distinction of Colour is a multimedia exhibition that offers visitors the opportunity to hear the stories of those enslaved at Montpelier told by their living descendants, and explores the legacy of slavery in our lives today.
 Take a virtual tour here.